theramiyer/blog/content/post/2023/earths-orbit-is-not-elliptical.md

 Just like how we cannot say, 'There is hydrogen in the sun, and there is hydrogen in water, the sun and the water are the same---look, even a drop of water in free fall is an exact sphere, just like the sun.'
 A drop of water and the sun could not be more dissimilar in many, many aspects---what about them?

-Also, by that logic, astrology should be valid for animals as well, not only humans, because animals also have DNA, which are all double-helices.
+Even if we ignore the DNA--RNA issue for the sake of the discussion, astrology should be valid for animals as well, not only humans, because animals also have DNA, which are all double-helices.

 Having said that, if someone told me that the same physical laws that affect celestial objects affect us, I would agree with them.
 Because physics works identically on everything in our universe.
-The same laws that apply to the moon, for example, affect us mortals.
+The same laws that apply to the moon, for example, affect us humans.
 But then, is this news?

 Astrology, from what I have read, was perhaps a small exercise started by the ancient Mahaṛṣi, Bhṛgu.
-But again, this was merely an experimental exercise, aimed at helping people find answers to why something was happening to them, and cope with their difficult times.
+But this was merely an experimental exercise, aimed at helping people find answers to why something was happening to them, and cope with their difficult times.

 I am not mindlessly dismissing all the work in astrology so far, but I want to challenge its validity---bring us evidence without relying on the Barnum Effect.